-A valuable skill in marketing is influencing people to buy your product.
-Most pricing strategies are obvious and easy to implement.
-We see these in practice ever day in the marketplace.
+A valuable marketing skill is influencing people to buy a product.
+Most pricing strategies are obvious.
+We see these every day in the marketplace.

 An effective pricing strategy can increase sales.

-For example, we are given 2 choices and the best value is immediately obvious to us.
+For example, we might be given 2 choices and the best value is immediately obvious.
 Or we get a 2 for the price of 1 deal.
 Or we might snag a discount for buying in bulk.